up-banking/api/community/EXAMPLES.md

 A full website designed to assist you with budgetting and insights - integrating with your Up account!

-You can try it out here: https://up.lukeparker.dev - if you don't want to use your real API token, feel free to use the built in demo token: 'up:demo'

-For images and a more complete description of what the site can (and will) do, visit the [README](https://github.com/Hona/UpBlazor)

 ## upbank2firefly

 **Author:** [@richwalm](https://github.com/richwalm) \